Yadikar-Cloud/Yadikar-Editor/README.md

 # Yadikar Text Editor
 Online text editor based on TinyMCE.
-There are more plugins in this text editor than the ones which is provided by TineMCE.
-The Screenshot, Spell/Grammer checker, Autocomplete plugins are custome developed or more custom codes are added to public codes available on Github.
+There are more plugins in this text editor than the ones which are provided by TineMCE.
+The Screenshot, Spell/Grammer checker, Autocomplete plugins are custome developed or more custom codes are added on top of public codes available on Github.
 Freatures:
   1. File Open/Save
   2. Splelling checker